ibm-cloud-docs/vpc/block_storage_vpc_capacity_performance.md

 # Block storage capacity and performance
 {: #capacity-performance}

-Choosing the optimal block storage volume size and performance level for your workloads is important.
+Choosing the optimal Block Storage volume size and performance level for your workloads is important.
 When you provision {{site.data.keyword.block_storage_is_short}}, you can specify the size of your volume and the performance level that you require.
 {: shortdesc}

 ## Capacity